accesto/PayumPayU/Resources/doc/symfonyAndPayum2.md

             'lastName' => $order->getClientLastName(),
         );

-        $cardDetails = ... ;// This is an object which contains token and implements CreditCardInterface (for non encrypted)
+        $cardDetails = ... ;// This is an object which contains token and implements CreditCardInterface
-                            // or encryptedToken and salt and implements CreditCardEncrypted for encrypted tokens
+                            // just use token provided by payu ($request->reuquest->get('value') and create credit card details entity with this value

         $payment->setCreditCard($cardDetails);
-        $details['recurring'] = true;
+        $details['recurring'] = OpenPayUWrapper::RECURRING_FIRST;
         $payment->setDetails($details);

         $storage->update($payment);